Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 Hot flashes are not inevitable

-As you can see, hot flashes can be caused by multiple and varied hormonal changes such as menopause and thyroid disorders.
-But although they are uncomfortable, there are solutions to manage them and find some relief to regain comfort and well-being at every stage of life.
+As you can see, hot flashes can be caused by a variety of hormonal changes, such as menopause and thyroid disorders.
+But while they can be uncomfortable, there are ways to manage them and find relief to help you regain comfort and well-being at every stage of life.